ArtArtArtArt/KMSVault/1EvergreenNotes/cpu usage of a single application.md

-# cpu usage of a singel application
+# cpu usage of a single application

 [https://youtu.be/WKs685H6uOQ](https://youtu.be/WKs685H6uOQ)